Running a Good Program & Industry Best Practices

 Set up specific bounty tables as they help hackers to see how much is rewarded based on the severity level of the vulnerability.
 It is important to let hackers know at the point of joining a program what they can expect as rewards for their submissions.
 A bounty table, paired with an incredibly specific scope will decrease the possibility of disagreement.
 Set your bounties to fair amounts that don’t underpay hackers and stick to your bounty table.

-Keep Your Policy Up-to-Date
+Keep Your Security Page Up-to-Date

-Honor Your Policy
+Honor Your Commitments

-What We Recommend for All Program Teams:
+What We Recommend for All Program Teams

 Accept All Vulnerabilities